 With the new residents of African-Americans many felt anger which would later lead to the growing movement of the Klu Klux Klan and the mistreatment of many Gary’s black residents.

 With the US Steel factory being the main hub for Gary Indiana’s financial progress, the city became one of the most wealthiest and popular towns in the country.

-With the city of Gary thriving, its downtown area became known heavily as well the number of businesses and entertainment along Broadway as Gary was the heart of northern Indiana.
+With the city of Gary thriving its downtown area became known heavily for its numerous of affluent businesses and entertainment along Broadway as Gary was the heart of northern Indiana.

 Like other cities, Gary Indiana was very segregated for many African-Americans as many would constantly have confrontations simply because of their race with black families only being allowed in the Midtown section.

 Starting during the 1950s and 1960s, the city began to integrate the two racial groups of Gary with one another, which led to racial tension as African-Americans accounted for one-thirds of the US Steel factory workers.

 Unfortunately, by the time African-Americans began to take control of the city, by electing their first mayor, many businesses and white families began to leave for more suburban Lake County communities, which began during the 1960s.